Cleveland Guardians: 1890: Cleveland Infants (nickname "Babes")

-Franchise history

-1894–1935: Beginning to middle
+History

+1896–1935: Columbus, Grand Rapids, and the early Cleveland years

+The origins of the team date back to 1896, when the team was founded as the Columbus Buckeyes, a team based in Columbus, Ohio and competing in the Western League.
+The club was owned by Tom Loftus, a close friend of both league president Ban Johnson and Charlie Comiskey, owner of the league's St. Paul Saints.
+In July 1899, the franchise swapped cities and names midseason with the Grand Rapids franchise of the Interstate League, becoming the Grand Rapids Prodigals while remaining in the Western League.

-The Grand Rapids Rippers (also known as the Rustlers) were founded in Michigan in 1894 and were part of the Western League.
-In 1900 the team moved to Cleveland and was named the Cleveland Lake Shores.
-Around the same time Ban Johnson changed the name of his minor league (Western League) to the American League.
-In 1900 the American League was still considered a minor league.
-In 1901 the team was called the Cleveland Bluebirds or Blues when the American League broke with the National Agreement and declared itself a competing Major League.
+In 1900, the team moved to Cleveland and was named the Cleveland Lake Shores, coinciding with Ban Johnson's change of the league name from the Western League to the American League.
+In 1900, the American League was still considered a minor league.
+In 1901, the team was called the Cleveland Bluebirds or Blues when the American League broke with the National Agreement and declared itself a competing Major League.
 The Cleveland franchise was among its eight charter members, and is one of four teams that remain in its original city, along with Boston, Chicago, and Detroit.

 The new team was owned by coal magnate Charles Somers and tailor Jack Kilfoyl.
 Somers, a wealthy industrialist and also co-owner of the Boston Americans, lent money to other team owners, including Connie Mack's Philadelphia Athletics, to keep them and the new league afloat.
 Players did not think the name "Bluebirds" was suitable for a baseball team.
 Writers frequently shortened it to Cleveland Blues due to the players' all-blue uniforms, but the players did not like this unofficial name either.
-The players themselves tried to change the name to Cleveland Broncos in 1902, but this name never caught on.
+The players themselves tried to change the name to Cleveland Bronchos in 1902, but this name never caught on.